benhaslett/Ben-Haslett/README.md

 ## 2017 - Present - Northern Beaches Council
 ### Manager Service Delivery
 - Successfully managing day-to-day IT support for 1800 user environment
-- Valued leader and contributor to Councils ongoing integration projects
+- Valued contributor and often leader of Councils ongoing integration projects
 - Passionate evangelist driving culture change
 - Engaged Change Agent

 **Achievements**
-- Guided the highly technical Office 365 Migration 3 councils into one
+- Guided the complex Hybrid exchange Office 365 Migration from 3 councils into one
 - Led the difficult 3 into 1 Active Directory Domain Consolidation
 - Stabilised our IT with a Standard Operating System Windows 10 and Office 365
 - Consolidated 3 former Council Service Desks into one consistent service
-- Implemented IT Service Management Planform
+- Implemented IT Service Management Platform
+- Implemented ITIL based best practice for Incident / Service / Change / Problem management
 - Proactively Created a Framework for Robotic Process Automation

 ## 2016 - 2017 - Northern Beaches Council